When from Wesley far we scatter, the Wesley College Alumni (WCA) fosters ongoing friendship through in-person reunions and online social platforms.

 Email email@example.com with details of the reunion – even if you are just thinking about organising one.
 We will:

-- Let you know if anyone else is already planning your class reunion.
-You can then contact them, share ideas, and jointly organise.
+Let you know if anyone else is already planning a class reunion so you can share ideas and jointly organise.

-- Inform the school of your plans.
-The Principal is always interested to hear about Class Reunions, particularly the 20 year, and will facilitate a group tour of the campus.
+Inform the Principal who is always interested to hear about Class Reunions, particularly the 20 year, and will gladly facilitate a group tour of the campus.

-And don't forget that the Annual Dinner in October/November is a great opportunity for mini class reunions, maybe for the 5, 15, 25, etc, years?
-You will have the opportunity to hear from the Principal what has changed (and what has not!) in the College since you left, as well as meeting friends from other years that you may not have seen for some time.
+Finally, don't forget that the Annual Dinner in October is a great opportunity for mini class reunions, maybe for the "in between" years?
+You will meet friends from classes above and below you, hear from the Principal what has changed (and what has not!) in the College since you left, as well as network and chat with past pupils from a different era.
+It is a friendly and sociable event, and highly recommended.

 Miscellaneous articles of interest or of importance